alexwlchan/alexwlchan.net/src/_drafts/no-cause-for-alarm.md

 This was mildly annoying, but because we had an easy workaround we never investigated properly.

-Recently that trickle became a torrent, and we saw more and more tasks being stopped -- even though they still had work to do.
+Recently that trickle became a torrent, and we saw more and more tasks being stopped, even though they still had work to do.
 We had to fix it properly.

 [dlq]: https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html